A guide to test equipment

 It's boring, but necessary.
 That just about sums up many peoples' attitude towards test equipment.
 Though it might not get as much use as the station transceiver, it can be worth its weight

-This article looks at five items of test equipment most commonly found in the amateur shack.
+This article looks at items of test equipment most commonly found in the amateur shack.
 We describe each instrument, list its uses around the shack and point out features

 The multimeter is the fundamental item of test equipment that all amateurs should own.
 The cheaper multimeters (around $30) allow voltage, current and resistance measurement as well as transistor, diode and audible continuity testing.
 More expensive instruments may include features such as capacitance measurement, frequency counters, bargraphs, temperature ranges, computer connections and mains voltage ratings.